barankaraaslan/cloud-shell/README.md

 # cloud-shell
-An image that has cloud cli tools installed
+An image with cloud provider tools installed and authenticated